Electoral list

 An electoral list is a grouping of candidates for election, usually found in proportional or mixed electoral systems, but also in some plurality electoral systems.
-An electoral list can be registered by a political party (a party list) or can constitute a group of independent candidates.
+An electoral list can be registered by a political party (a party list) or can constitute a group of independent candidates (an electoral citizens' list, or civic list).
 Lists can be open, in which case electors have some influence over the ranking of the winning candidates, or closed, in which case the order of candidates is fixed at the registration of the list.

 Electoral lists are required for party-list proportional representation systems.

 An electoral list is made according to the applying nomination rules and election rules.
 Depending on the type of election, a political party, a general assembly, or a board meeting, may elect or appoint a nominating committee that will add, and if required, prioritize list-candidates according to their preferences.
 Qualification, popularity, gender, age, geography, and occupation are preferences that may influence the committee's work.
 The committee's proposed list may then be changed in a selection meeting, where new candidates may be added, or existing candidates may be moved or removed from the list.
 When the internal process is over, the final list is made public.
 The list may be printed on the ballot paper cast by voters at the election, or on a separate voter information paper.